andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

   // your implementation here:

   // one suggested approach:
   // For each of the two players, determine if that player has "won".
-If it has, return the appropriate integer value
+If it has, return the appropriate enum value
   // If no one has won, determine if there are any moves left.
-  // If there are valid moves left, return the integer value for game in progress
+  // If there are valid moves left, return the enum value for game in progress
-  // If there are no valid moves left, return the integer value for a draw (tie) }
+  // If there are no valid moves left, return the enum value for a draw (tie) }
 {% endhighlight %}